 compose + ~ + = + / + space → ≇

-All key combinations with the compose key will need to end with the space key.
+All key combinations with the compose key must end with the space key.
 This is not true for the default Ubuntu configurations, but for this keyboard, it is used to prevent longer compose key sequences from overriding the shorter ones such as ≤ and ≰ (the second being just a slash more).

 Finally, you may notice that there are two slashes, the normal slash ( / ) and the division slash ( ∕, Right Alt + . ).
 Use compose with division slash for all division related keys, and use the normal slash otherwise.